-It’s low-impact and at the same time, it targets virtually every muscle on every stroke, allowing you to burn as much as 800 calories per hour or more.
+Rowing is low-impact and at the same time, it targets 86 percent of your muscles on every stroke, allowing you to burn as much as 800 calories per hour or more.

-Super efficient, super effective and safe, especially when you do it with a certified instructor.
+So it’s efficient, effective, and safe, especially when you do it with a certified instructor.
+That’s a magic combination when it comes to workouts for weight loss.

-Rowing has helped countless people in our UCanRow2 community lose weight and keep it off.
+Countless people in our UCanRow2 community are rowing machine weight loss success stories.
+They’ve used rowing-based workouts as one of their main activities to lose weight and keep it off.
 Me included!

 That’s great if it works for you, but it may not be what works well over time, and there are definitely some important factors to consider in implementing such a strategy.